Media & Education,

 Knowledge is power in any society, but in the new knowledge economy, ignorance is bondage.
 In an era when the democratic ideals of Burke and Jefferson stand their best chance of actualization since the dawn of human history, how do we proceed from here?

 The best way to develop markets for educational media products is to do the groundwork now to develop a large base of educated people who want and need educational content.
-Individuals and companies that invest in the educational media marketplace today will be the best positioned to PAYSper tomorrow. end
+Individuals and companies that invest in the educational media marketplace today will be best positioned to reap fiscal rewards tomorrow. end

 For More Information on Distance Learning: